sediment-lfproject/remote-attestation/README.md

     # scp $SEDIMENT/build/prover ubuntu:$SEDIMENT/data/testfiles/rpi
 ```
 - On the server PC, update the (default) database $SEDIMENT/data/sediment.db
-  and change the firmware and size columns of the row corresponding to the device, e.g. RPI-001.
+  and change the verifierEndpoint column to match the IP address of the PC
+  in the row corresponding to the device, e.g. RPI-001.

 - On the RPi, edit the config file, e.g. $SEDIMENT/configs/boards/RPI-001 and
-  change the relyingPartyEndpoint column to match the IP address of the PC.
+  change the IP address in the row containing 'prover outgoing'.

 On PC, run the following, each in a separate terminal
 ```